decred/dcrdata/README.md

 employ a reverse proxy such as nginx.
 See sample-nginx.conf for an example nginx configuration.

-A new database backend using PostgreSQL was introduced in v0.9.0 that provides expanded functionality.
+A new auxillary database backend using PostgreSQL was introduced in v0.9.0 that provides expanded functionality.
 However, initial population of the database takes additional time and tens of gigabytes of disk storage space.
-To disable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--lite` (`-l` for short) command line flag.
+Thus, dcrdata runs by default in a reduced functionality mode that does not require PostgreSQL.
+To enable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--pg` switch.

 ### JSON REST API

-The API serves JSON data over HTTP(S). **All
-API endpoints are currently prefixed with `/api`** (e.g.
+The API serves JSON data over HTTP(S). **All API endpoints are currently prefixed with `/api`** (e.g. `http://localhost:7777/api/stake`).
-`http://localhost:7777/api/stake`), but this may be configurable in the future.

 #### Endpoint List